HMS Port Royal (1778)

 HMS Port Royal was the former French armed merchant vessel Comte de Maurepas, which the British captured in 1778.
 The British armed her with 18 guns and took her into the Royal Navy under her new name.
 The Spanish captured her at the Siege of Pensacola in 1781.

 Capture

-On 13 October 1778, the squadron under Captain Joseph Deane in HMS Ruby captured Comte de Maurepas off Cap-François on 13 October 1778.
+On 13 October 1778, the squadron under Captain Joseph Deane in HMS Ruby captured Comte de Maurepas off Cap-François.
 Comte de Maurepas was of 500 tons burthen (bm), was armed with eight guns, and had a crew of 32 men under Charles Bailly, master.
 She had been carrying a cargo of bricks and bale goods from Nantes.